 - Minipigs are still very underused in the industry, likely due to more burdensome test item requirements.

-- Beagle dogs are often 5-10 kg at the start of a study, so here too is a greater CMC strain.
+- Beagle dogs are often 5-10 kg at the start of a study, so here too is a greater chemistry, manufacturing, and controls (CMC) strain.
 Regardless, they have been the default non-rodent species for many years.

 - Although NHPs are often the obvious choice for biotherapeutics, homologous targets in rodents or transgenic mice can be considered as alternatives for safety testing.